MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 NewJsonKubernetesEnclaveAllOfWithDefaults instantiates a new JsonKubernetesEnclaveAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRemoteControlIP

-`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIP() string`

-GetRemoteControlIP returns the RemoteControlIP field if non-nil, zero value otherwise.

-### GetRemoteControlIPOk

-`func (o *JsonKubernetesEnclaveAllOf) GetRemoteControlIPOk() (*string, bool)`

-GetRemoteControlIPOk returns a tuple with the RemoteControlIP field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRemoteControlIP

-`func (o *JsonKubernetesEnclaveAllOf) SetRemoteControlIP(v string)`

-SetRemoteControlIP sets RemoteControlIP field to given value.

-### HasRemoteControlIP

-`func (o *JsonKubernetesEnclaveAllOf) HasRemoteControlIP() bool`

-HasRemoteControlIP returns a boolean if a field has been set.

 ### GetEnclaveReplicaSetEvents